b-io/io.barras/java/jupiter/README.md

   * a multithreaded matrix calculator (supporting broadcasting) and
   * several machine learning models (like logistic regression or deep neural networks).

-JUPITER is fully compliant with Java 6 (java-1.6 release), Java 7 (java-1.7 release) or Java 8+
+JUPITER is fully compliant with Java 6 (release-java-1.6), Java 7 (release-java-1.7) or Java 8+
-(java-1.8 release).
+(release-java-1.8).

-Please do not hesitate to leave your comments for further improvement!
+Please do not hesitate to leave your comments for further improvement or for which applications you may use it.
+Enjoy!

 ## Install